Durhamster/TweetScraper/README.md

 5. Save the file.

-For more detailed instructions on how to obtain an api key, [click here.](https://towardsdatascience.com/how-to-access-twitters-api-using-tweepy-5a13a206683b)
+More detailed instructions on how to obtain an api key can be found [here.](https://towardsdatascience.com/how-to-access-twitters-api-using-tweepy-5a13a206683b)

 # Scraping Lists of Twitter Handles